Digitec Galaxus: History

 Digitec was launched in April 2001 by the three young entrepreneurs Oliver Nägeli (now Oliver Herren), Florian Teuteberg and Marcel Dobler under the name Nägeli Trading & Co.

 On 13 June 2005, they converted the company into an Aktiengesellschaft (corporation).
 The business then traded under the name Digitec AG until 2014.
-(The official spelling is digitec AG with a lower-case 'd'.)

 Fast-forward to May 2012 and Digitec AG was taking its Galaxus e-commerce site online to expand its product range beyond consumer electronics.
 Extending their product line to include day-to-day items was the company's response to shrinking margins and meagre growth in the electronics trade.

 In June 2012, Migros acquired a 30% share in Digitec for an estimated 42 million Swiss francs.
 And since 2015, Migros has been a majority shareholder in Galaxus AG with a stake of 70%.

-Meanwhile, August 2014 saw the relaunch of the company's website after going through a public test phase as Digitec beta.
-And the underlying ERP was developed in-house.
-There used to be a highly modified access database handling goods management.
-However, sheer growth stretched this to its limits.

 On 2 September 2014, Digitec AG changed its name to Galaxus (Schweiz) AG.
 And on 28 July 2015, Digitec Galaxus AG was born, thereby making a clear link between the two brands digitec and Galaxus.

 In April 2017, Digitec Galaxus AG started focusing on gamification, making it the first Swiss online retailer to do so.